Wrpicker/Reddit-Image-Downloading-Bot/README.md

 ##### **Client Information Text File:**

 This should be a text file called "ClientInfo.txt" and should also be saved in the same location as the python script.
+This should consist of Client ID, Client Secret, Password, Username, and User Agent, in that order on separate lines.
+If you do not know what these are, it will be explained later.

+#### **Subreddit Text File:**

+This should be a text file with a name that consists of a keyword relating all the subreddits and the word "Subs" after.
+For instance, if you wanted to use thus script for gathering cat pictures, you could use "Cat" as your keyword.
+The subreddit text file should then be names "CatSubs.txt"

+The text file should have the names of the subreddits you want the script to gather images from.
+The text file **needs to have 5 lines**.
+If you have less than